francesco-velluto/se2023-15-thesis-management/backend/README.md

     - `cod_degree`: id of the degree attended by the student
     - `enrollment_year`: enrollement year of the student
     - `role`: the role of the student is 1

 - `Error`:
   - `404`: Student not found
+  - `401`: Not authenticated or not authorized
+  - `500`: Internal server error

+**GET** `/api/students/:student_id/career`

+- Get the career of a student

+- Authentication: required
+- Authorization: must be a teacher with a thesis application from the student
+- Request query parameters:
+  - `student_id`: the id of the student
+- Request body: _none_

+- `Success 200`  Response body:
+  - `career`: Array of exams passed by the student with those fields
+    - `id`: id of the student,
+    - `cod_course`: id of the course,
+    - `title_course`: name of the course,
+    - `cfu`: number of cfu of the course,
+    - `grade`: final grade of the exam,
+    - `date`: date of the exam

+- `Error`:
+  - `404`: Student not found